yoursunny/NDNts/packages/keychain-cli/README.md

   The key pair must exist in the keychain given in `NDNTS_KEYCHAIN` environment variable, or ndn-cxx keychain if `--ndnsec` is specified.
   This also accepts a certificate name, whose key will be used.
 * If `--key` is omitted, the client sends a PROBE request to the CA.
-  Probe parameters are prompted interactively, except that `--email` may be used as `email` parameter.
-  Then, it creates a new key whose subject name is the first available name in the PROBE response.
+  It then creates a new key whose subject name is the first available name in the PROBE response.
   PROBE response that contains only redirects is not supported and will result in an error.
+* `--pp KEY VALUE` sets a key-value pair of PROBE parameters.
+  Unspecified keys will be prompted interactively, except that `--email` may be used as `email` parameter.
 * `--challenge nop` enables "nop" challenge.
 * `--challenge pin` enables "pin" challenge.
 * `--challenge email` enables "email" challenge.